 Inserting a “greeter” (Samantha) into the process removed the data-entry bottleneck from the rental counter, and kept the line moving.
 The data entry that wasn’t done at the counter was done by Samantha on her iPad, while I was busy getting settled into the vehicle.
 Hence, I didn’t’ notice.

 Elizabeth, Samantha and Bill all used technology in their roles.
 What made the technology work, is that each of the three points were integrated.
 When Elizabeth swiped my credit card at the reservation counter upstairs, it alerted Samantha that I was about to head down the escalator.
 When I arrived, she could greet me by name, and walk me to the right aisle, based on the type of vehicle I reserved.
 And when I drove toward the exit, Samantha finalized the transaction on her iPad.
 This sent an alert to Bill’s screen that I was approaching his station at the exit.

 The technology wasn’t just used to capture the transaction.
 It was used for a higher purpose – to improve the customer experience.

 Oh, and the paperwork?
 It was automatically sent to my email, of course!

 Great people can only take a customer experience so far.
-But when their supported by processes designed to make life easy and enjoyable for the customer, the experience gets better.
+But when they’re supported by processes that make life easy and enjoyable for the customer, the experience gets better.
 And when integrated technology supports those processes, the customer experience is elevated to a higher level.